evocn/evocn.github.io/content/thoughts/reviews.md

 *Straightforward reviews of art*

 ---
+## Saving Private Ryan
+By Steven Spielberg

+I wasn't really gripped by this film, but we had a really good time together.

+I guess it was sort of a mixed bag to me.
+The best violence I've seen in one of these war pictures.
+The worst camerawork.
+The sweetest characters.
+The weirdest conversations in the strangest places.

+Anyways, I liked it, but I didn't get choked up, so I'd say the film didn't really work for me.

+5/10

+6/23/2024

+---
+## High and Low
+By Akira Kurosawa

+Wow!
+Now that's a movie.
+I think this is my new favorite Kurosawa film.
+I think I generally like the modern-times films even more than the samurai films, since Kurosawa's characters are so relatable and sweet in the modern day.

+The first half of this film is unparalleled.
+The back half slows down just a hair, but I'd say it still works.

+I particularly love the silhouette work in the house.
+I guess I've been watching these one-room dramas recently, same basic premise as in Reservoir dogs.
+This one's tension is so much more relatable to me though, and truer and more pure, too.

+9/10

+6/23/2024

+---
+## Reservoir Dogs
+By Quentin Tarantino

+I liked the film, quite a lot!
+I thought the cast was so cool, and the setup is pretty crafty.

+I think the flash of this film is sort of worn off today, but I can see its influence now.

+6/10

+6/23/2024

+---
 ## Fist of Fury
 This film is really sloppy, and it doesn't have much to teach.